Political demands could "make or break" BAE-EADS merger

 In particular, negotiators must juggle BAE’s red lines over French government involvement with France’s determination to maintain a significant stake in a flagship industrial group.

+British and French finance ministers may discuss the issue at informal talks in London on Monday.

-EADS is tightly controlled by a shareholder pact linking the French state, which owns 15 percent, with Germany’s Daimler (DAIGn.DE) and French media firm Lagardere (LAGA.PA).
+EADS is tightly controlled by a shareholder pact linking the French state, which owns 15 percent, with Germany’s Daimler and French media firm Lagardere.

-“BAE has told EADS it will walk away if it cannot remove the voting block rights and have a normalized governance structure and normal shareholder rights,” a source close to BAE said.
+“BAE has told EADS it will walk away if it cannot remove the voting block rights and have a normalised governance structure and normal shareholder rights,” a source close to BAE said.

 “SPECIAL RELATIONSHIP”

-Weekend reports highlighted the risks to BAE’s U.S. defense sales if France’s role encroaches on the commercial dividends of Britain’s “special relationship” with the United States, where EADS recently clashed with a defense lobby.
+Weekend reports highlighted the risks to BAE’s U.S. defence sales if France’s role encroaches on the commercial dividends of Britain’s “special relationship” with the United States, where EADS recently clashed with a defence lobby.

 Britain’s former First Sea Lord, Admiral Lord West, warned that the BAE-EADS deal would cost jobs and threaten Britain’s security if it went ahead, according to The Times newspaper.